coding-chick/BeatsMusicCSharp/README.md

 Authentication levels
 ---------------------

-There are two types of authentication you can give your application:
+There are two types of authentication levels you can give your application:
 * Client Side Application (@[https://developer.beatsmusic.com/docs/read/getting_started/Client_Side_Applications](https://developer.beatsmusic.com/docs/read/getting_started/Client_Side_Applications)).
-This authentication requires your application to provide only ClientId when initializing the client.
+This authentication requires your application to provide only the ClientId when initializing the client.
 It provides a short- term more limited access that is not renewable.
 * Web Server Application (@[https://developer.beatsmusic.com/docs/read/getting_started/Web_Server_Applications](https://developer.beatsmusic.com/docs/read/getting_started/Web_Server_Applications)).
 This authentication requires your application to provide ClientId and SecretId when initializing the client.
 It provides a long- term full access and renews automatically after timing out as long as the application is running.